HIGH COST OF HEALTH CARE: As health care costs level, pharmaceuticals take a wild jump

 - Helping hands (and hooves) at Equi*Star When Miriam Smith started Equi*Star 20 years ago, she only had one horse, four riders, a handful of volunteers and the vision of a therapeutic riding center that could help handicapped people in Niagara County.
 Today, Equi*Star has grown beyond Smith's wildest dreams.

 - Local women reward Falls students for hard work

-- TOM'S CORNER: Touching on oil consumption and other questions The Gazette has partnered with local automotive expert Tom Torbjornsen to publish his weekly national column.
+- TOM'S CORNER: Tom dispenses shock and strut wisdom The Gazette has partnered with local automotive expert Tom Torbjornsen to publish his weekly national column.
 Tom's Corner will appear in Thursday's editions.

 - More Features Headlines